YounesBenamara/QAOA-Many-body/readme.md

 Parameters must be defined in the configuration block before running:
 * Field strength g: Selected to scan the transition (typically 0 to 2).
 * Layers: Fixed ansatz depth (e.g., 2 layers) to ensure trainability.
-* Iterations: Optimized via the saturation diagnostic to minimize QPU time.
+* Iterations: Optimized via the diagnosis test.

-### Running the Code

-Execute the desired script from the terminal:

-python src/vqe_v2.py
+* Shots: relevant for simulated or real QPUs.

 ### Outputs and Data Storage